yuanzhongshang/GIFT/docs/documentation/04_GIFT_Example.md

 GIFT examines one genomic region at a time, explicitly models the gene expression correlation and cis-SNP LD across different genes in the region and accounts for the uncertainty in the constructed GReX, and carries out TWAS conditional analysis in a maximum likelihood framework.
 This tutorial is the example analysis with GIFT.
 Before runing the tutorial, make sure that the GIFT package is installed.
 Installation instructions see the [link](https://yuanzhongshang.github.io/GIFT/documentation/02_installation.html).
 The example data for runing the tutorial can be downloaded in this [page](https://yuanzhongshang.github.io/GIFT/documentation/03_data.html).

 ## Simulation
-We generated the simulation data from the realistic genotypes from GEUVADIS (n1=465) and UK Biobank (n2=5,000) in a region of chr 5.
+We generated the simulation data using the realistic genotypes from GEUVADIS (n1=465) and UK Biobank (n2=5,000) in a region of chr 5.
 This region includes four genes: RASA1, COX7C, CCNH and TMEM161B.
 We set RASA1 to be causal with the effect size being sqrt(0.1).

 ### GIFT: Using individual-level data as input
 The function `GIFT_individual` is for conditional fine-mapping for in TWAS with individual-level data.
 The essential inputs are: